alirezaalallah/movie-sample/to_do.md

 ### What are tasks remain for future:
-* This application is designed simple, and we can consider users table , movies table,...
+* (:slightly_smiling_face) This application is designed simple, and we can consider users table , movies table,...
 * Add docker and kubernetes manifest files
 * Store movie's data and sync with OMDB API it can help about performance and caching
 * Enable Swagger Api